-You know, on the subject of tables.
-I’m so glad when last year they finally put the feature in where you can select a row or a column and then option-click and drag and duplicate it or just select it and move it to a different position.
+On the subject of tables… I’m so glad when last year they finally put the feature in where you can select a row or a column and then option-click and drag and duplicate it or just select it and move it to a different position.

 Colleen: Oh, I don’t think I’ve done that.

 Jason: Oh my gosh, I was working on a very large catalog and I had selected a row and I accidentally bumped it and it moved, and I’m like, “Wait a second.
 Did that just move?” and it’s like, “Yes, it did!”

 Then, of course, what do you do?
 I try every single option combination key command, shift, whatever, to see what else it does and I’m like, “No idea.”
 It’s just like, no way.
 It’ll copy the row or the column as long as it’s not like split or merged, but I can now select multiple rows and then just drag them down into a different position in the table without cutting out, pasting in, adding.
 Yes, drag and drop.

 Colleen: I had no idea you could do that.

 Jason: What?
 Oh, my God, you’ve been missing the best part of tables!